 Safety information for your next trip to Los Cabos

-As of Sunday, June 12, 2022 travelers flying to the U.S. will no longer need a negative COVID-19 test one day before their flight to the country.
+- Travelers flying to the U.S. do not need a negative COVID-19 test before their flight to the country as of June 12, 2022.

-Los Cabos will still have COVID-19 testing widely available at all hotels, resorts, villas, timeshares and selected medical facilities.
+- Los Cabos will still have COVID-19 testing widely available at selected medical facilities.
 Los Cabos’ testing program provides a convenient, safe, and easy way for tourists to get tested.

 Arrival and Departure Process for U.S.